In Mozambique's forest heart, war fears haunt local election

 “But people are here exercising their right,” he said, gesturing to the patient lines of voters.

-Elsewhere, national election observers reported a solid turnout in voting for mayors and councilors.
+Elsewhere, national election observers reported a solid turnout in voting for mayors and councillors.

 Frelimo looks set to maintain the political dominance it has enjoyed since it helped Mozambique gain independence from Portugal in 1975.